stebaker92/git-pr/README.md

 # git-pr

-Create PR's on GitHub with ease from the command line.
+Create Pull Requests with ease from the command line.

-Currently GitHub and GitLab are supported
+Currently only GitHub and GitLab are supported

 ## Usage & Functions